 Glowsticking is a form of dance using glow sticks or LED light sticks for a performance similar to poi or firedancing.
 Glowsticking is a blanket term describing two broad categories of glowsticking, stringed or non-stringed, otherwise described as ‘glowstringing’ and ‘freehand glowsticking’.

 Here is a great video of ‘glowstringing’ in action!

 For some fun tutorials about how to get started with glowsticking, visit the professional community at Glowsticking.com.
 Additional information about the history & culture of glowsticking can be found on the wikipedia entry for glowsticking.

 Glow Sticks are fun!
 No doubt about that, however there are a few things you should probably not do with glow sticks for obvious safety reasons. (but admittedly, they sure are fun to watch!!)

-Here are a few video examples from the ‘what NOT to do with glow sticks’ collection.
+Here are a few video examples of what NOT to do with glow sticks:

 Glow Sticks in a Toilet: